One guest posting tutorial will never solve your organic traffic issues.

-Why should you spend such a large amount of money when you can leverage guest posting to get high-quality inbound links from popular blogs out there?
+Why should you spend such a large amount of money when you can leverage guest blogging to get high-quality inbound links from popular blogs out there?

 The other week, I was invited to a dinner hosted by a friend.
-There were people I’ve admired for years who were present.
+There were people I’ve admired for years.